Haseeb-Qureshi/haseeb-qureshi.github.io/_posts/2016-09-02-how-not-to-bomb-your-offer-negotiation.md

 Of course, when I posed the question I didn't mention anything about cherries or my feelings on corner pieces.
 It might seem like I just made shit up.

 But this is exactly what good negotiators do.
 They bend the rules.
 They question assumptions and ask unexpected questions.
-They dig to find the core what everyone values and looks for creative ways to widen the terrain of negotiation.
+They dig to find the core of what everyone values and look for creative ways to widen the terrain of negotiation.

 While you were thinking about how to haggle over slices, I'm thinking about how to give both of us more than just half of a cake.

 Different parties in a negotiation almost always have different value functions.
 We may value the *same* things&mdash;we both care about cake, after all.
-But we we don't value them in exactly the same way, so there's probably a way to give each of us more of what we want.
+But we don't value them in exactly the same way, so there's probably a way to give each of us more of what we want.

 Most people go into a job negotiation thinking they need to stubbornly haggle over salary like slices of cake.
 They don't ever stop to ask&mdash;hey, what do I actually value?
 Why do I value it?
 What does the company value?
 Why do they value that?